 As most of you are aware, it is critical that weight loss surgical patients have continuous yearly follow-up care and monitoring.
-The close and detailed surveys of the laboratory studies are even more important within the first 3-5 years.
-With the majority of patients, most laboratories have it stable and normalized within that time frame.
-It is therefore critical that the patients continue to receive yearly follow-up care, not only by doing their scheduled laboratory studies, but also by a yearly exam.
+It is critical that the patients continue to receive yearly follow-up care, not only by doing their scheduled laboratory studies, but also by a yearly follow up exam.

-As a part of our commitment to quality patient care, we provide a comprehensive two year follow-up to the patients with a Duodenal Switch or Revision.
+We provide a comprehensive two year follow-up to the patients who have had the the Duodenal Switch or Revision from other failed weight loss surgical procedures.
 This includes ordering the laboratory studies, review and interpretation of the results, as well as office visits as frequently as required or deemed necessary.

 Over the years, patients have also requested that medication be prescribed solely based on lab results, even if the patient has not been seen by our office in years.
 We will not prescribe medication to any patient who has not been recently seen by our practice.
 An exception would be for patients or conditions whose treatment we have a firsthand knowledge of that are not new findings based on a patient’s long-term condition.
 There are cases when a patient calls our office 8 years after surgery asking for Flagyl to treat gas, which we will not prescribe.